Floataron/ProjectFloat/README.md

 Made two executables, one for Mac and one for Windows.
 Which can be found in the release tab.

 Tried to create a small gameplay loop with UI and timer.
+Only for desktop.
+Has performance issues on bigger screens sadly :(.

 How fast can you reach the top part?